General Terms and Conditions

 2 Background & Purpose

 Playvation develops, provides and sells a digital service (the “Service”) aimed at teaching kindergarten and primary school aged children a foreign language.
-The Service includes educational learning application software (the “Application”), a website for user management (the “Admin Portal”) and pre-made plans for the teacher-led social group sessions (the “Playful Lessons”).
+The Service includes educational learning application software (the “Application”), a website for user management (the “Admin Portal”) and plans for the teacher-led social group sessions (the “Playful Lessons”).

 The purpose of these T&Cs are to agree upon the terms and conditions governing the sales and provision of the Service between the Parties (the “Purpose”).